Hubert Humphrey (businessman): La Rêve

 In the early 2000s, Humphrey and his wife built and owned La Rêve (lit.
 'The Dream' in French): A three-storey, 47,000 square-foot mansion in Cumming, Georgia.
 The mansion contained a total of eighty-two rooms all including a garage with up to twelve cars, seventy-two televisions screens, "two-lane bowling alley, private nine-hole golf course,... [a] movie theater modeled after the Fox Theatre (Atlanta)", seventeen bathrooms, two swimming pools, "a replica of the old Central of Georgia Railway", and a "'50s diner with a full service soda fountain and black and white tile floors".
 The entire construction process costed $35 million.

 The couple hosted Mitt Romney in 2007 and the Rotary Club's Lanier-Forsyth chapter.
 The couple also offered guided tours to the general public.

 The property went into foreclosure in 2010 and the couple listed the house, at the same year, initially for $50 million.
 The estate was sold for $11.5 million.

 Personal life

-Humphrey married insurance agent Norma Wynelle Patrick in July 26, 1961.
+Humphrey married insurance agent Norma Wynelle Patrick on July 26, 1961.
 They had four children together, among them were sons Jody and Jeffrey.
 As of 2023, the couple resided in Suwanee, Georgia.
 Humphrey served as a Bishop in the LDS church.